MikeKe254/checkvpn/README.md

 Feel free to try out with VPN On and VPN off

+To use it include it in your PHP files.

 Buy Me a cup of tea on PayPal mikenjagike@gmail.com